h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ## Task 2: Explore Criminal Risk Scorers in America and The Compass Dataset

 The United States has 5% of the world's population, and therefore, one cannot explain why it holds 25% of the world's prisoners.
 In other words, one out of four human beings with their hands-on bards is here in the land of the free.
 As a result, the United States now has the highest rate of incarceration in the world.
 Such striking statistics are, in part, the product of widespread use of AI models that quote-unquote predict the likelihood of someone to reoffend.
-Across the United States, "judges, probation, and parole officers are increasingly using algorithms to assess a criminal defendant's likelihood of becoming a recidivist - a term used to describe criminals who reoffend."
+Across the United States, "judges, probation, and parole officers are increasingly using algorithms to assess a criminal defendant's likelihood of becoming a recidivist - a term used to describe criminals who reoffend."[1]
 There are dozens of these risk assessment algorithms in use.
 Sadly and consequently, many of these risk assessment tools have not been checked for racial bias.
 As a result, in 2016, ProPublica, a nonprofit newsroom, investigated COMPAS (Correctional Offender Management Profiling for Alternative Sanctions), a commercial risk assessment tool made by Northpointe.
 ProPublica's investigation concluded that the commercial tool was biased towards African-Americans.
-In other words, ProPublica ``found that Black defendants were far more likely than white defendants to be incorrectly judged to be at a higher risk of recidivism."
+In other words, ProPublica "found that Black defendants were far more likely than white defendants to be incorrectly judged to be at a higher risk of recidivism."[2]
 In contrast, white defendants were more likely than black defendants to be mistakenly flagged as low risk.
 Northpointe's COMPAS is one of the most widely utilized risk assessment tools/algorithms within the criminal justice system for guiding decisions such as setting bail.

 ![disparity](assets/disparity.jpg)

 COMPAS produces a risk score that predicts the probability of someone committing a crime in the next two years.
-The “model's output is a score between one and ten that maps too low, medium, or high.”
+The model's output is a score within 1 and 10 that maps too low, medium, or high.
 The scores are derived from 137 questions that are either answered by defendants themselves or by criminal records.
 NorthPointe has argued that race is not one of the questions or features they consider when deriving a score.

 ProPublica concluded that COMPAS was biased after obtaining the risk scores assigned to more than 7,000 people arrested in Broward County, Florida, in 2013 and 2014 and checked to see how many were charged with new crimes over the next two years.
 As stated above, the data collected for ProPublica's investigation revealed the racial bias in the COMPAS model.
 At the same time, this sparked a national conversation around AI models' effectiveness and fairness when trying to predict if someone will reoffend after a given arrest.